mne-tools/mne-installers/README.md

 # Installers for MNE-Python

-Installers for MNE-Python for macOS, Windows, and Linux.
+Installers for MNE-Python on macOS, Windows, and Linux.